 - Mix the cinnamon and sugar together in a small bowl.

 - If you have any leftover butter, pour it over the dough in the pan, and spoon any leftover sugar mixture over too.
-It will be a little sludgy because of the butter getting mixed into it but that's fine.
+It will be a little sludgy because of the butter getting mixed into it, but that's fine.

-For the frosting
+For the glaze

 NOTES